carlosaore/winning-project/README.md

 ## Features
-* See best items along with items for your trade
+* See best items along icons for your trade
 * price fluctutaion is integrated
-* certiefied API for Middle Ages trades
+* certified API about trading prices and data in medieval towns and markets

 To-do list:
 * Arrows will turn into different colors, depending on how good your trade is.